Electro-resonance/OpenGML/README.md

 A language for creating nested geometries based on a mathematical Geometric Musical Language (GML).
 GML is a language originally developed to describe the complex resonances within Microtubules occurring in the form of "Triplet of Triplet" resonance bands.
-GML provides the foundations for constructing simulations of "Polyatomic Time Crystals" using 3D Bloch Spheres and for simulating "Self Operating Mathematical Universes" (SOMU) and for development of interfaces between biology and AI.
+GML provides the foundations for constructing simulations of "Polyatomic Time Crystals" using 3D Bloch Spheres, for simulating "Self Operating Mathematical Universes" (SOMU) and, for development of interfaces between biology and AI.
-`
-OpenGML provides two interchangeable frameworks using Kivy for 2D OpenGML and Pygame with OpenGL for 3D OpenGML.
-Both frameworks support the addition of sonification using FluidSynth and GM SoundFonts (.sf2) to create stereo panned soundscapes using atonal frequencies based on the geometry of the OpenGML structures modelled.

 ## Recently added or updated 🆕 ✨
 - [The development and history of OpenGML](doc/Development_History.md) [8th May, 2023]